Lab: Difference-in-Differences from Scratch

 Step 6: Test the Parallel Trends Assumption

 The key untestable assumption of DiD is that treated and control groups would have followed the same trend absent treatment.
-While we cannot test this directly, we can check whether trends were parallel in the pre-treatment period.
-With only two periods, we cannot do this, so let us extend our simulation.
+While we cannot test the parallel trends assumption directly, we can check whether trends were parallel in the pre-treatment period.
+With only two periods, we cannot perform such a check, so let us extend our simulation.

 set.seed(2024)